YuliyaDM/react-internship-task/README.md

 **Updating [17.01.2023]:**

-At this moment, I hided header and footer, because I make style of header.
+At this moment, I hided main block and footer, because I make style of header.
 You can see these two last components by adding them to the "Home.tsx" file.